docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 delivered_to = false
 ```

-The DMS integration for Getmail generates a `getmailrc` config that prepends the common options of the base config to each remote account config provided.
+The DMS integration for Getmail generates a `getmailrc` config that prepends the common options of the base config to each remote account config file (`*.cf`) found in the DMS Config Volume `getmail/` directory.

 !!! tip "Change the base options"